pebble/clay/README.md

 6. Next is the fun part - creating your config page.
 Edit your `config.js` file to build a layout of elements as described in the sections below.
 7. Make sure you have defined all of your message keys using `Automatic assignment` in your project settings.
 More info on how that works [here.](https://developer.pebble.com/guides/communication/using-pebblekit-js/#defining-keys)

+# Getting Started (Pebble.js)
+If you are using [Pebble.js](https://developer.pebble.com/docs/pebblejs/) and would like to use Clay, The setup process is a little different.
+Pebble.js does not currently support message keys so you will have to use [v0.1.7](https://github.com/pebble/clay/releases/v0.1.7) of Clay.
+Follow the instructions in the [readme for that version.](https://github.com/pebble/clay/blob/v0.1.7/README.md)

 # Creating Your Config File

 Clay uses JavaScript object notation (or JSON) to generate the config page for you.
 The structure of the page is up to you, but you do need to follow some basic rules.